Part 1 – Main Board

 Note that four of the Running Track boards have a square edge with slots and wiring holes in slightly different positions – in each case, the outer board edges are longer, but they use the same construction method:

-There are also different lengths of Side Wall and End Wall supports for these boards.
+There are also different lengths and types of Side Wall and End Wall supports for these boards – ensure you use the correct wall!

 2 off End Wall Supports: